deliverybot/helm/README.md

 - `namespace`: Kubernetes namespace name. (required)
 - `chart`: Helm chart path.
 If set to "app" this will use the built in helm chart found in this repository. (required)
-- `chart_version`: The version of the helm chart you want to deploy (distinct from app version)
+- `chart-version`: The version of the helm chart you want to deploy (distinct from app version)
 - `values`: Helm chart values, expected to be a YAML or JSON string.
 - `track`: Track for the deployment.
 If the track is not "stable" it activates the canary workflow described below.